Home

 The theatre course will allow you to develop your understanding and practical skills by exploring critical and historical frameworks alongside practical workshops.
 There are opportunities to engage with professional theatre makers and our museum-accredited archive, the Theatre Collection.

-For French, as well as following a structured language course, you will build your practical skills and explore critical and historical frameworks through literature, film, history, thought, politics, linguistics and culture.
-You will spend your third year abroad in a French-speaking country, extending your language skills and cultural knowledge.
-Visit Global Opportunities to find out more.
+For Spanish, as well as following a structured language course, you will build your practical skills and explore critical and historical frameworks through literature, film, history, thought, politics, linguistics and culture.
+You will spend your third year abroad in a Spanish-speaking country, extending your language skills and cultural knowledge.
+Visit Global Opportunities to find out more about where you can study abroad.

 When you return to Bristol for your final year you will have the opportunity to undertake an independent practical or written research project and/or a work placement in the creative industries.